RayMiracle/HerokuAppPlaywright/README.md

 ## 🧪 Tested Features

-This test suite covers the following functionalities:
+This test suite covers the following functionalities, using Page Object Model approach:

-- **Authentication** – Login flow using Page Object Model approach
+- **Authentication** – Login flow and error handling

 ---